 knowing her the way I do,

-would happily introduce him to her in all of her unique Elizaness,
+in all of her unique Elizaness,

-(Maybe I’d even hire a mariachi band to accompany us to his office for an introduction?
+(Maybe I’d hire a mariachi band to accompany us to his office for an introduction?
 Fireworks and a pony for everyone?
 Too much?)

 and feel completely vindicated.